rhicspin/cnipol/README.md

 https://wiki.bnl.gov/rhicspin/Automated_pC_setup

+The name of the script to execute is run_asym_daemon.sh.
+However, the first line in the script needs to be changed.

-After, the tunnel has been established you can start the automated process by executing the following command:
+After the tunnel has been established you can start the automated process by executing the following command:

     nohup ./run_asym_daemon.sh > some_output_file_name